-Following all exclusions, the Learning Leader will aim to arrange a reintegration interview at a mutually convenient time for the school and parent/carer (by Microsoft Teams at present).
+Following all suspension, the Learning Leader will aim to arrange a reintegration interview at a mutually convenient time for the school and parent / carer.
 The student will be placed in the Reflection Room for a day in order for us to ascertain if the student has returned to school in the right frame of mind and allow time for any additional support strategies to put in place.

-Communication from School Regarding Exclusions
+Communication from School Regarding Suspension

-If a student is excluded, school will attempt to contact the parent/carer during the day by telephone.
-A letter will then be posted on the parent portal informing the parent/carer that the exclusion has been issued.
+If a student is suspension, school will attempt to contact the parent/carer during the day by telephone.
+A letter will then be posted on the parent portal informing the parent/carer that the suspension has been issued.
 It is essential, therefore, that the school is informed of any changes of contact details.

-National Standard List of Reasons for Exclusions
+National Standard List of Reasons for Suspensions

-- 1. This list, provided by the DFE, gives descriptions of reasons for exclusions which schools and LAs are required to use when reporting exclusions data.
-The categories (in bold) are intended to cover the main reasons for exclusions. - 2.
+- 1. This list, provided by the DFE, gives descriptions of reasons for exclusions which schools and LAs are required to use when reporting suspension data.
+The categories (in bold) are intended to cover the main reasons for suspension. - 2.
 The decision to exclude will always be taken by the Headteacher in the context of the circumstances of the event and the relevant policies and guidance documents.